LeopoldTal/data-playaround/nobel/README.md

 ![Histogram: Literature Nobel winners unknown to me vs heard of vs read, by decade](./nobel_histogram.png)

-Yep, definitely a bump in read authors near 1950, and a corresponding through in unknown authors.
+Yep, definitely a bump in read authors near 1950, and a corresponding trough in unknown authors.
 This could be a real effect: Maybe the lack of Nobels during World War 2 means harsher selection for famous authors afterwards.
 Maybe I'm a 1950s kid.
 Or could it all be… a coincidence?
 Dun dun dun.

 ### Some Russian guys to the rescue